MicroWebApps/MicroWebApps/README.md

 https://www.solidjs.com/
 * not a framework, just a library
 * has signals (states)
+* not compiling like svelte, yet no vdom
 ### Astro build
 https://astro.build/
 * still not stable, does not handle React components properly